imesh/stratos-event-publisher/README.md

-Apache Stratos (incubating) Samples
+Apache Stratos - Samples
 ======================

-This git repo may contain sample applications/components for testing features in Apache Stratos (incubating) PaaS.
+This git repo may contain sample applications/components for testing features in Apache Stratos PaaS.